War Hostel Sarajevo

 The population of Sarajevo suffered terribly under the blockade by the Bosnian Serb forces.
-Supplies on food and medicine were running low and there was no running water, electricity, or heating.
+Food supplies and medicine ran low as water, electricity, and heat were disconnected.
 The city was constantly bombarded; an average of 329 shells were fired into Sarajevo every day, with a maximum of 3,777 on July 22, 1993.

-The owner stresses that this is a place to visit specifically for educational purposes, for visitors who want a better understanding of what it was like for the people of Sarajevo during the war.
-Visitors who are looking for a comfortable place to stay or who will be out sightseeing most days are encouraged to find another hostel.
+The owner stresses that this is a place to visit specifically for educational purposes, for those who want a better understanding of life for the people of Sarajevo during the war.
+Visitors who are looking for a comfortable place to stay are encouraged to find another hostel.